UzmaSami/Azure-Security-Assessment-Tool/README.md

 ## Overview

-This project documents the design and operation of a production Microsoft
+This work documents the design and operation of a production Microsoft
 Sentinel Security Operations Centre connected to a live Windows Server 2022